evkx/evkx.github.io/content/models/xpeng/g9/G9_RWD_Long_Range/_index.md

 ### Brakes

-The  is equipped with [cast-iron disc brakes](../../../../technology/brakes/#disc-brakes) on both the front and rear.
+The XPENG G9 RWD Long Range is equipped with [cast-iron disc brakes](../../../../technology/brakes/#disc-brakes) on both the front and rear.

 ### Regenerative Braking